Programming your Radio

 Ensure the ethernet is plugged into the port closest to the power jack on the wireless bridge.

-If using a foreign language Operating System, try using an English OS, such as on the KOP provided PC or setting the Locale setting to “en_us” as described on this page.
+If using an Operating System configured for languages other than US English, try using an English OS, such as on the KOP provided PC or setting the Locale setting to “en_us” as described on this page.

 If all else fails, try a different computer.